 - The work on technical screening criteria is divided into sector teams

-- The rapporteur is Marzia Traverso (RWTH Aachen University) and co-rapporteur is Ben Allen (IEEP)
+- The rapporteur is Marzia Traverso (Type A) and co-rapporteur is Ben Allen (IEEP)

 In the following video you can watch an interview between Nathan Fabian – Chair of the Platform on sustainable finance and the rapporteurs of the Technical Working Group, Marzia Traverso and Ben Allen.